Gamache River (Rivière du Bic)

-The Gamache River is a watercourse flowing successively the municipality of Saint-Valérien and the Le Bic sector of the town of Rimouski, in the Rimouski-Neigette Regional County Municipality, in the administrative region of Bas-Saint-Laurent, in Quebec, Canada.
+The Gamache River is a watercourse flowing successively in the municipality of Saint-Valérien and the Le Bic sector of the town of Rimouski, in the Rimouski-Neigette Regional County Municipality, in the administrative region of Bas-Saint-Laurent, in Quebec, Canada.

 The Gamache River is a tributary on the east bank of the rivière du Bic, which flows northeast to the southeast coast of the Saint Lawrence River and flows into the city of Rimouski.

 Geography

 The Gamache River takes its source from agricultural and forest streams in the fifth rang East, in Saint-Valérien, in the Notre Dame Mountains.
 This spring is located at 5.9 km southeast of the southeastern coast of the estuary of Saint Lawrence, at 5.9 km northeast of the center of the village of Saint-Valérien, at 8.6 km east of the center of the village of Le Bic, at 3.6 km west of the Rimouski River.

 The Gamache River flows over 14.2 km divided into the following segments: